soodoku/tldr/summaries/33_reaching_beyond_race.md

 ### Correlation Between Other Racial Policies for Advancement and Racial Prejudice

-The correlation between prejudice and racial policies is also weak, e.g., support for programs to get blacks jobs (the average correlation is .16).

   <img src = "../src/reaching_beyond_race/cor_prejudice_other_policies.jpg" width="500">

 ### Cor(Racial prejudice, support for policies) by Liberal/Conservative